GovTechSG/seed-documentation/seed-onboarding-instructions-windows.md

 <details>
   <summary>a.
 Enrol device</summary><br>

+1. Click **Start** icon on the taskbar.

-1. Go to **Settings** > **Accounts** > **Access work or school** and click **Connect** plus sign to add your work or school account.
+2. Go to **Settings** > **Accounts** > **Access work or school** and click **Connect** plus sign to add your work or school account.

 <kbd>![access-work-or-school](images/onboarding-instructions-for-windows/access-work-or-school.png ':size=600')</kbd>

-2. Approve your TechPass login using the authenticator app that was used to set up TechPass MFA.
+3. Approve your TechPass login using the authenticator app that was used to set up TechPass MFA.
 However, if you are a public officer, you must first approve your WOG login before approving your Techpass login.
 <!-- the appropriate login credentials to sign in with two-factor authentication:
    - If you are a public officer, use your [WOG ID](terms-definitions).
    - If you are a vendor, use your [TechPass ID](terms-definitions). -->